Coronavirus digest: Denmark halts AstraZeneca vaccination indefinitely | DW | 14.04.2021

 Denmark has decided to officially stop using the AstraZeneca vaccine altogether, becoming the first European country to do so.

 It was the first nation to suspend administering the shot after initial suspicions that rare types of blood clots were found in some of the vaccine's recipients.
-Other countries at the time followed suit, however, many have since returned to using the vaccine only for older people.
+Other countries at the time followed suit temporarily, however, many have since returned to using the vaccine only for older people.

 The country temporarily halted the vaccinations on March 11 as a precautionary measure.